 Your Pups Party - Celebration

-More and more people nowadays and quite rightly so, are treating their dogs like a member of their family it is therefore only natural that we celebrate with them.
+More and more people nowadays and quite rightly so, are treating their pets like a member of their family it is therefore only natural that we celebrate with them.

-Puppy party theme ideas are becoming increasingly popular for birthdays, Christmas, Halloween even Dog weddings. and after all what could be more fun for your dog than inviting all his pals from the dog park or neighbourhood for a good old paws up.
+Doggy party theme ideas are becoming increasingly popular for birthdays, Christmas, Halloween even pet weddings. and after all what could be more fun for your canine than inviting all his pals from the park or neighbourhood for a good old paws up.